Collection Development Policy

 Ephemera: Printed items with little or no permanent value such as pamphlets, posters, leaflets, newspaper clippings, etc. are not collected unless they are intended for the Archives.

 Databases: Databases that meet the curricular needs of the College are considered by Librarians on a case-by-case basis.
-Occasionally, the Collection Services Librarian sets up and requests free trials of electronic resources.
+Occasionally, the Collection Services Librarian requests free trials of electronic resources.
+Trial databases are only requested if the Library has a funding available to purchase the resource.
+Trials are not requested for temporary free access to resources.
 These trials are available to current students, faculty, and staff of Kalamazoo College.
 Librarians send out an email to academic departments that may be most interested in a resource and ask for feedback on that resource.
 Notifications are also posted on the Library blog and Library social media platforms.
 Based on this feedback, the guidelines above, and the priority level of an electronic resource, the Reference Librarians and the Collection Services Librarian decide whether to subscribe.

 Gifts and Donations